apache/skywalking/docs/en/setup/backend/backend-alarm.md

 ```

 ## Update the settings dynamically
-Since 6.5.0, the alarm settings can be updated dynamically at runtime by [Dynamic Configuration](dynamic-config.md),
+Since 6.5.0, the alerting settings can be updated dynamically at runtime by [Dynamic Configuration](dynamic-config.md),
 which will override the settings in `alarm-settings.yml`.

-In order to determine whether an alarm rule is triggered or not, SkyWalking needs to cache the metrics of a time window for
+In order to determine whether an alerting rule is triggered or not, SkyWalking needs to cache the metrics of a time window for
-each alarm rule.
+each alerting rule.
 If any attribute (`metrics-name`, `op`, `threshold`, `period`, `count`, etc.) of a rule is changed,
 the sliding window will be destroyed and re-created, causing the Alarm of this specific rule to restart again.